-A new entity cannot opt for a different registration regime than micro enterprises if at the registration date at the Trade Registry the condition regarding the subscribed capital is met.
-According to the Fiscal Code, in order for a new established company to opt for profit taxation it should have a subscribed capital of minimum 45.000 lei. starting with 2018 the provisions that restricted the type of activities and the measure of incomes from management and consultancy were also eliminated.
+A new entity cannot opt for a different registration regime than micro enterprises if at the registration date at the Trade Registry, the condition regarding the subscribed capital is met.

 Microenterprises in Romania passed through several interpretations and the general conditions for establishing such a company were frequently changed as a consequence of the predominantly shifty economic environment which is a characteristic feature for intensively developing countries.
 First thing to understand about this concept concerns its definition within a familiar set of terms.
 In order to register micro company in Romania individuals must realize that this is a subgenre of the limited liability sector indicating several specific traits that we will explain below.

 The main characteristics that are brought into attention when deciding to establish this type of company concern the origin of profits, annual income limits and the owners of the share capital.
-So micro companies in Romania are legal entities which have revenues of up to EUR 65,000, coming from activities performed in areas different from: banking area, insurance and reinsurance domain, capital markets field (excepting those performing intermediary activities between entities involved in this specific area), consultancy, gambling and management.
+So micro companies in Romania are legal entities which have revenues of up to EUR 500,000 coming from activities performed in areas different from: banking area, insurance and reinsurance domain, capital markets field (excepting those performing intermediary activities between entities involved in this specific area), consultancy, gambling and management, gas and oil explitation.
 Another important trait regards the owners of the share capital which should be persons other than the state or local authorities.
 Even if before an extra condition had to be fulfilled, nowadays there are no limitations regarding the number of employees.